TharunRaj7/cellular_automata_simulator/README.md

 different code which can lead to even more issues.
 - Once one simulation is up and running, it is easy to debug and create other simulations.
 By following a similar format and just changing the rules for how a state is determined, the rest is already all figured out.
+- Adding new features requires the entire team to work together as some parts cross over into other sections.
+In this way, communication is more important than ever!